spring-cloud/spring-cloud-sleuth/spring-cloud-sleuth-zipkin-stream/README.md

 There are 4 parts to Zipkin: the instrumented client apps, the web UI, the backend database and the query server.
 The database for this implementation is MySQL.

 > There is a running instance on PWS: http://zipkin-web.cfapps.io.
-It is backed by a `zipkin-java-server` with a MySQL backend and RabbitMQ (Spring Cloud Stream) for span transport.
+It is backed by a `zipkin-server` with a MySQL backend and RabbitMQ (Spring Cloud Stream) for span transport.

 ## Instrumenting Apps